 We define $Y_{N_1}^\infty$ as the $N_1$ relic density in the present Universe which satisfies $\Omega_{N_1}h^2=0.12$.
 We also define $Y_{\eta_R}^f$ as a value of $Y_{\eta_R}$ at a temperature where the $\eta_R$ coannihilation by the electroweak gauge interaction freezes out.
 The fact that $\eta_R$ finally decays to $N_1$ requires that they satisfy $Y_{\eta_R}^f\le Y_{N_1}^\infty$.
 Since the solution of the above Boltzmann equations shows that $Y_{\eta_R}^f\simeq Y_{N_1}^\infty$ is realized for $M_1\simeq 45$ GeV, we find that $M_1~{^<_\sim}~45$ GeV should be satisfied as an upper bound of $M_1$.
 Within this range of $M_1$, $N_1$ could be produced to reach the thermal equilibrium through the processes caused by $h_1$ and $y_{N_j}$.
-In that case, however, its annihilation described by $\gamma_1^S(\ell\ell^\dagger)$ and $\gamma_1^S(\eta\eta^\dagger)$ is suppressed due to $M_1\ll M_\eta$ and then the $N_1$ abundance is difficult to be reduced to the required level for $h_1$ discussed in the last part of the previous section.\footnote{Coannihilation among the right-handed neutrinos might solve this difficulty \cite{tribi}.
-However, $N_1$ does not have a degenerate mass with $N_{2,3}$ in the present model.} Although the freeze-out scenario is difficult to apply to $N_1$ in this model, the freeze-in scenario \cite{freezein} is considered to be an allowed and promising one for $N_1$ to be DM.
+In that case, however, its annihilation described by $\gamma_1^S(\ell\ell^\dagger)$ and $\gamma_1^S(\eta\eta^\dagger)$ is suppressed due to $M_1\ll M_\eta$ and then the $N_1$ abundance is difficult to be reduced to the required level for the bound of $h_1$ discussed in the last part of the previous section.\footnote{Coannihilation among the right-handed neutrinos might solve this difficulty \cite{tribi}.
+However, $N_1$ does not have a degenerate mass with $N_{2,3}$ in the present model.} Although the freeze-out scenario is difficult to be applied to $N_1$ in this model, the freeze-in scenario \cite{freezein} could work well for $N_1$ to realize the suitable relic abundance.